Kushal-gowda01/Ecommerce-Follow-Along/README.md

 - Used sign method to create an JWT token with mail and ID
 - maxAge to set expire time
 - Added the cookie inside the response that helps you to store the cookie inside browser.

+## Milestone 34:

+- Got the token from the browser cookie and sent it to the server
+- In backend an middleware function to validate that JWT token